-The reason I cut the plate in half first was because if I had cut a circular hole while it was in one piece, then sawed it in half, the hole would not have been circular due to the material taken out by the cut.
-The Superwinch LT2000 winding drum is 1 7/32 inches in diameter, that is, 1/32 of an inch less than 1 1/4 inches.
-But it would be as well the actually measure the drum diameter, just in case there are variations.
+The reason I cut the plate in half first was because if I had frilled a hole for the winch shaft while it was in one piece, then sawed it in half, the hole would not have been circular due to the material taken out by the cut.
+The Superwinch LT2000 winding drum is 1 7/32” inches in diameter, that is, 1/32” of an inch less than 1 1/4” inches.
+But it would be as well the actually measure the drum diameter accurately, just in case there are variations.

-I then clamped the two halves of the plates together and scribed a 1 7/32 inch diameter ring with a compass.
-Then using a 1 1/8 inch hole cutter in my bench press I carefully cut a hole in the middle of the plate to make the initial hole.
+I then clamped the two halves of the plates together and scribed a 1 7/32” inch diameter ring with a compass.
+Then using a 1 1/8” inch hole cutter in my bench press I carefully cut a hole in the middle of the plate to make the initial hole.
 I then shaped it to the exact diameter using drum disks on a Dremel tool.
 Great accuracy can be achieved by repeatedly offering the two halves to the winding drum, then grinding a little bit at a time wherever needed until the two halves meet perfectly between the winch shaft.

-The two halves of the dividing collar now need to be fastened to the winch drum.
-Unfortunately, the drum on the SL 2000 has a steel shaft running through the middle which prevents bolting the halves of the collar straight though the drum.
+The two halves of the dividing collar now need to be fastened to the winch shaft.
+Unfortunately, the drum on the SL 2000 has a steel shaft running through the inside which prevents bolting the halves of the collar straight though the shaft.
 It was therefore necessary to fasten each half separately, by drilling and tapping a thread into each side of the drum.

 It is worthwhile to use a drop of Locktite on these fasteners, just to prevent them coming loose over time.

-At first I tried to use the 1/8 inch flexible wire rope which came with the winch, but it was far too stiff and would not wind evenly in both directions off the drum.
-I found braided line to be much more suitable, and with a breaking strain of over 1400lbs it is considerably stronger than the weight of my dinghy and the outboard combined.
+At first I tried to use the 1/8” inch flexible wire rope which came with the winch, but it was far too stiff, and would not wind evenly in both directions off the drum.
+Braided line is much more suitable, and with a breaking strain of over 1400 Lbs it is considerably stronger than the weight of my dinghy and the outboard combined.

 The line should first be threaded through the hole in the divider collar until it is equal lengths each side.
 Then by operating the winch the line will wind itself round both halves of the drum and feed in and out according to the rotation of the winch.
 It is not necessary to tie knots in the line where it passes through the divider collar, because you will always leave a few extra turns of line on the drum, even when the lines are fully extended, and this prevents them slipping.

-I bolted my winch motor through the deck in the center, between both davits, but it doesn't necessarily have to be mounted centrally between the davits.
+I bolted my winch motor through the deck in the center, between both davits, but it doesn't have to be mounted centrally.
 If it is more convenient to offset the winch it is only necessary to run a longer line on one side of the drum than the other.
 Both will still wind in and out at the same rate.

-Unlike the weight of a multi part block and tackle I now had only a single line leading down to the dinghy in the water below.
+Unlike the weight of a multi-part block and tackle, I now had only a single line leading down to the dinghy in the water below.
 It was therefore necessary to weight the lines so they self-feed off the winch.
-I drilling out the center hole in two fishing weights, then half-hitched one to each lifting line and these easily weighted it down to the water.
+I drilled out the center hole in two fishing weights, then half-hitched one to each lifting line and these easily weighted it down to the water.